ToVinhKhang/ToVinhKhang/README.md

 # ABOUT ME

 _I am interested in business analysis and program management.
-Experienced in gathering, clarifying requirements, process modeling to delivering flexible and scalable solutions, and stakeholder management.
-Having a background in software engineering helps me be more relaxed at work with developers so that I always ensure every task is completed with the utmost attention to detail._
+With 2 years of experience in the Healthtech domain, I am confident to take on jobs related to scalable consulting in business process models and solution architecture.
+Having a background in software engineering helps me be more relaxed at work with developers so that I always ensure every task is completed with the utmost overall attention to detail. _
 <br />

 <br />